bholloway/resolve-url-loader/packages/resolve-url-loader/README.md

   compose(path.normalize, path.join)(base || options.join, uri);
 ```

-Not that for absolute `uri` then the `base` is absent.
+Note that for absolute `uri` then the `base` is absent.
 In the default implementation the `root` option is used instead.

 Full file search has been discontinued in version 3, however it is possible to specify a custom `join` function.